digital-asset/daml/docs/source/app-dev/grpc/index.rst

 Generically, on submitted commands the Ledger API responds with the following gRPC status codes:

 ABORTED
-   The platform failed to record the result of the command due to a transient server-side error or a time constraint violation.
+   The platform failed to record the result of the command due to a transient server-side error (e.g. backpressure due to high load) or a time constraint violation.
 You can retry the submission.
 In case of a time constraint violation, please refer to the section :ref:`Dealing with time <dealing-with-time>` on how to handle commands with long processing times.
 DEADLINE_EXCEEDED (when returned by the Command Service) The request might not have been processed, as its deadline expired before its completion was signalled.
 ALREADY_EXISTS